 If you dislike your seat assignment after checking your placement with one of the websites, change your seat by logging in to the airline's website.
 Keep in mind that you'll likely have to pay to move to more desirable seats, such as the ones with extra legroom.

 Key to Plane Lavatories, Exits, Galleys, Laptop Plugin Ports

-The Seat Guru information page on the airline you'll be flying with also shows you a color coded key.
-With this, you can scan the plane's interior and find lavatories, exits, galleys (kitchen areas), laptop plugin ports and desirable seats.
+Once you have the seating chart, scan the plane's interior and find lavatories, exits, galleys (kitchen areas), laptop plugin ports, and desirable seats.

-I know I don't want to sit near a bathroom.
-If I'm not feeling well, proximity to a bathroom might be important.
-If someone else isn't feeling well, sitting near a lavatory might be a drag.
-I'll want to know where the head is in relation to my seat!
+You might not want to sit next to a bathroom.
+But, if you are not feeling well or have a tendency to get airsick, then proximity to a bathroom might be important.
+But, it works both ways, so if someone else isn't feeling well, sitting near a lavatory might be a drag.

-An exit door in my aisle is not a bad thing; it means more legroom because of the space required for the door.
-It also means I may not get a window view at my elbow or that overhead storage may be limited.
+An exit door in your row is not a bad thing; it means more legroom because of the space required for the door.
+It also means you may not get a window view at your elbow (since the wing is there) or that the overhead storage space may be limited.

-When I first started flying, I thought that sitting near the galley (the airplane's kitchen area) meant that I'd be among the first to get inflight drinks and food.
-Not always true.
-Instead, the flight attendants cart their wares several rows back and...
-I wind up last to be served, as well as being close to the kitchen clatter and smells.
+Sitting near the galley (the airplane's kitchen area) does not necessarily mean that you are among the first to get in-flight drinks and food.
+Flight attendants might cart their wares several rows back and you might wind up being among the last to be served, as well as being close to the kitchen noise and smells.

-It can seem like a time-consuming process, but taking a few extra minutes out of the booking process to research what's going to be in store for you on the flight can make all the difference.
+It can seem like a time-consuming process, but taking a few extra minutes out of the booking process to research what might be in store for you on the flight can make all the difference.